The Texans return with OT victory over the Bills - The Media Times

 Down 16-0, Watson produced a 20-yard touchdown pass with 1:33 left in the third and a 5-yard scoring pass to Carlos Hyde with 4:37 remaining to engineer the comeback.

 The first result came after a sack by J.J.
-Watt, playing for the first time since his tears in Week 8, in the third that secured the spark in the middle of the third quarter.
+Watt, playing for the first time since tearing his pectoral muscles in Week 8, in the third down that provided the spark in the middle of the third quarter.
 Buffalo settled for Hauschka’s third hit that hit the lead at 16.
 Houston immediately raised its comeback.

 Watson outscored Houston within 16-6 with his scoring run.
 His subsequent two-point conversion reduced the deficit to one score.
 Allen then raised a whistle forced by Whitney Mercilus and recovered from Jacob Martin to give the Texans a field goal.
 Watson then led another scoring march, keyed by his 41-yard pass to DeAndre Hopkins, who was held without a catch in the first half.